TheVoidThatConsumes/vsac/README.md

 ## Digest mode

 `vsac digest` is VSac's second and final network touchpoint.
-It pulls a signed, offline-verifiable snapshot from [gossamer-threat-feed](https://github.com/TheVoidThatConsumes/gossamer-threat-feed) (Ed25519-signed, fail-closed, verified on every read) and correlates it against cached CVE data — surfacing which known vulnerabilities are under active exploitation (CISA KEV) or otherwise elevated, and computing a `risk_score` per finding.
+It pulls a signed, offline-verifiable snapshot from [gossamer-threat-feed](https://github.com/TheVoidThatConsumes/gossamer-threat-feed) (Ed25519-signed, fail-closed, verified on every read) and correlates it against cached CVE data, surfacing which known vulnerabilities are under active exploitation (CISA KEV) or otherwise elevated, and computing a `risk_score` per finding.

-`digest` is a generic client of gossamer-threat-feed's signed-snapshot protocol; gossamer-threat-feed itself has no dependency on VSac and can be consumed standalone.
+`digest` is a generic client of gossamer-threat-feed's signed-snapshot protocol. gossamer-threat-feed itself has no dependency on VSac and can be consumed standalone.

 ---